danveloper/grails-js-controllers/README.md

 Using Libraries
 ---
 The plugin allows you to leverage additional libraries within your JavaScript controllers.
-It is important to note that the JavaScript execution environment is different from the Grails application.
-That means that resources that are to be made accessible for your JavaScript controllers ___must___ be explicitly registered.

-Registering a library script is as simple as registering a controller.
-Scripts can be resolved from either the classpath or from a physical path relative to the `web-app/WEB-INF/js.controllers` path.
+Loading a library script is the same process as loading a controller.
+Scripts can be loaded from either the classpath or from a physical path relative to the `web-app/WEB-INF/js.controllers` path.
 A good practice may be to store libraries in their own sub-directory.

 ```groovy
 class BootStrap {